 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

-With the situation evolving rapidly, we encourage visitors to consult national and local health resources as they prepare for travel, including the CDC’s guide to travel in the U.S.
+We encourage visitors to consult national and local health resources as they prepare for travel, including the CDC’s guide to travel in the U.S.